TeseoLou/clancy-nook-walking-tours/README.md

 ![Wireframe of a contact form with conditional fields in three different states.](docs/figures/user-interaction-form.webp)

-### **Information Architecture (IA)**
+### **2.3.5.
+Information Architecture (IA)**
 The structuring, organization, and labeling of website content ensured that users could easily navigate and find relevant information.
 This critical aspect of user experience (UX) design influenced how content was grouped, connected, and accessed.

 When designing a website's information architecture, several key principles were considered to ensure an intuitive and user-friendly experience:

 1. **Hierarchy & Organization**: Content is structured logically, with core pages easily accessible through the navigation bar, and supplementary content grouped into relevant sections.
 2. **Logicality & Flow**: The structure follows a natural user journey, ensuring that pages and sections connect in a way that makes sense.
-Users are guided seamlessly from broad introductory content to specific details, reducing friction and cognitive load.
+Users are guided from broad introductory content to specific details, reducing friction and cognitive load.
 3. **Findability & Accessibility**: Users should be able to locate key information efficiently, with minimal clicks.
 4. **Consistency**: Layout, terminology, and navigation patterns remain uniform across all pages to reduce confusion.
 5. **Scalability & Flexibility**: The structure allows for future growth, ensuring new content can be integrated without disrupting usability.